 In December 2015, we amended the credit facility to increase the aggregate principal amount to \$15.6 million to capitalize certain accrued interest.
 The amended facility provides for monthly, interest-only payments on outstanding borrowings through December 2016.
 Thereafter, we were required to pay thirty-six consecutive, equal monthly installments of principal and interest through December 1, 2019.
-In March 2017, we further amended the credit facility to \$18.0 million of borrowings.
-The interest-only payment period was extended through February 1, 2018.
+In March 2017, we further amended the credit facility to increase the total commitment to \$38.0 million including \$18.0 million of borrowings drawn at closing, which was used primarily to payoff outstanding balances as of the closing date, and options on two additional tranches of \$10.0 million each contingent upon on the achievement by us of regulatory and commercial milestones.
+The interest-only payment period was extended through February 1, 2018 and can be further extended upon the achievement of certain regulatory and commercial milestones.
 There are no financial covenants associated with the credit facility.
 There are negative covenants restricting our activities, including limitations on dispositions, mergers or acquisitions; encumbering our intellectual property; incurring indebtedness or liens; paying dividends; making investments; and engaging in certain other business transactions.
 The obligations under the credit facility are subject to acceleration upon the occurrence of specified events of default, including a material adverse change in our business, operations or financial or other condition.
 The credit facility is secured by substantially all of our assets except for our intellectual property, which is subject to a negative pledge.